Vyral/brandon-montemayor/_posts/2019-12-23-what-the-future-holds-for-our-2020-market.md

 tags:
   - Real Estate
   - Market Update
-excerpt: Heading into 2020 we have a strong market for the foreseeable future.
+excerpt: 'Heading into 2020, we have a strong market for the foreseeable future.'
 enclosure:
 pullquote: >-
   More bidding wars and more buyer activity, in general, will incentivize